What is ZigBee?

 How Does ZigBee Operate?

-More specifically, ZigBee is built on top of the 802.15.4 specification which defines the Physical (PHY) and Media Access Control (MAC) layers for low-rate WPANs (LR-WPANs).
-ZigBee adds layers on top of this to add more network and application intelligence.
+More specifically, it is built on top of the 802.15.4 specification which defines the Physical (PHY) and Media Access Control (MAC) layers for low-rate WPANs (LR-WPANs).
+It adds layers on top of this to add more network and application intelligence.
 802.15.4 is the basis for many other industrial wireless protocols as well so understanding it can be very useful to a security consultant.
-A ZigBee network allows a set of devices to communicate wirelessly via one of several possible topologies.
+This network allows a set of devices to communicate wirelessly via one of several possible topologies.
 Packets of data can be sent between nodes and may be routed by intermediary devices to more distant nodes that would otherwise be out of range.
 Each device has both a MAC address and a ZigBee network address, and the network has its own PAN ID shared by all devices.
 Packets can be protected by encryption but for this to work, all nodes will need a key and as we will see later there can be issues around how such keys are deployed to devices.
 The following sections provide more detail on how ZigBee operates.